Great Escape Hosta

 Planting & Growing

 Great Escape Hosta will grow to be about 14 inches tall at maturity extending to 20 inches tall with the flowers, with a spread of 3 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 30 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.